martyromero/martyromero.github.io/_posts/2018-04-28-My-mom-is-a-victim-of-the-Mormon-church.md

 *During the April 2018 general conference, [Crystal Legionaires][3] interrupted the conference by shouting, “stop protecting sexual predators .” *{:.image-caption .clearfix}

 ## Assaulted by her Bishop
-I have been following the story of [McKenna Denson][2] closely.
+I have been following [McKenna Denson's][2] story closely.
 It is of particular interest to me because my mom has shared on a number of occasions about a former Mormon bishop who made sexual advances towards her multiple times when we first joined the Mormon church.

 As far as I know, that former bishop is still an active member of the church and was/has never been held accountable.